oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

     - **User: your user**
     - Under **Scopes**, enter **openid, email, profile, offline_access**

 - Then click on **Token Preview**.
-On the right side of the screen, you'll  see a preview of your id_token.
+On the right side of the screen, you'll  see a preview of your `id_token`.
 So far it has all the claims we're looking for, including:

     - "email": typically matches your Okta username
     - "groups": contains an array of groups the user is a member of, including "eks-admins"